BastCo/JupitrDNS/README.md

 # JupitrDNS

-JupitrDNS is a free hobby DNS service that blocks ads, trackers and malware.
+JupitrDNS is a free security focused DNS service that blocks malware.

 - No logs
 - DNSSEC support